GRADUATE SCHOOL OF EDUCATION AND HUMAN DEVELOPMENT

-International Students-In addition to all listed criteria for admissions, students from countries where English is not the official language are required to take the Test of English as a Foreign Language (TOEFL) or the academic International English Language Testing System (IELTS).
-A minimum score of 550 (paper-based) or 80 (Internet-based) on the TOEFL, or an overall band score of 6.0 on the academic IELTS with no individual band score below 5.0, is required for consideration for admission.
-All international students coming from countries where English is not an official language must take the GW English for Academic Purposes Placement Test.
-Only those students who score 600 (paper-based) or 100 (Internet-based) or higher on the TOEFL, or an overall band score of 7.0 on the academic IELTS with no individual band score below 6.0, will be exempted from this requirement.
+International Students—In addition to all listed criteria for admissions, students who are not citizens of countries where English is the official language are required to take the Test of English as a Foreign Language (TOEFL), or the academic International English Language Testing System (IELTS), or the Pearson Test of English–Academic (PTE).
+(Specified possible exemptions from this policy can be found at graduate.admissions.gwu.edu/english-language-requirements.)
+A minimum score of 550 (paper-based) or 80 (Internet-based) on the TOEFL, or an overall band score of 6.0 on the IELTS with no individual band score below 5.0, or a score of 53 on the PTE is required for consideration for admission.

 The Degree of Master of Arts in Teaching in the Field of Museum Education

 The Graduate School of Education and Human Development offers an intensive interdisciplinary program in museum education.
 The program is designed to prepare graduates for work fulfilling the educational mission of art, history, or science museums; zoos, aquaria, or nature centers; and historical societies or sites.
 Graduates also qualify to serve as liaisons between schools and museums and as professionals in museum-related private and public agencies.

 Those interested in museum studies more generally should refer to Museum Studies under Courses of Instruction.